Francis Maude criticised over leadership by Lord Butler

 Mr Maude recently said Whitehall should take more responsibility for errors.

-A spokesman for Mr Maude said the civil service was full of brilliant people but held back by a hierarchical system and rigid culture.'Dumped on'
+A spokesman for Mr Maude said the civil service was full of brilliant people but held back by a hierarchical system and rigid culture.

 In a recent newspaper interview Mr Maude suggested civil servants should "speak truth to power" more often.